Philippe-Ignace François Aubert de Gaspé

-Philippe-Ignace-François Aubert de Gaspé (/fr/), or simply Philippe Aubert de Gaspé (1814-7 March 1841), was a Canadian writer and is credited with writing the first French Canadian novel.
+Philippe-Ignace-François Aubert de Gaspé, Jr. (/fr/), or simply Philippe Aubert de Gaspé (1814-7 March 1841), was a Canadian writer and is credited with writing the first French Canadian novel.

 Career

 Philippe-Ignace-Francois was tutored by his father Philippe-Joseph and studied at the seminary of Nicolet.
 He worked as a journalist at the Quebec Mercury and Le Canadien.
-He was sentenced to a month in prison in November 1835 after clashing with Edmund Bailey O'Callaghan, who questioned his integrity.
-In February of the following year, he unleashed a stink bomb of asafoetida at the National Assembly of Quebec.
+He clashed with Lower Canada Asemblyman Edmund Bailey O'Callaghan, who questioned his integrity, and was sentenced to a month in prison in November 1835.
+In February of the following year, he unleashed a stink bomb of asafoetida in the lobby of the National Assembly of Quebec.

-While lying-low at his father's house he began writing his novel L'influence d'un livre.
-The story is made up of various fictionalized historical events, legends and folksongs which show the influence of father's recollections.
-Despite now being recognized as a major landmark in Canadian literature, the book was not well received and Philippe died shortly afterwards in Halifax where he was buried in front of the present-day Spring Garden Road Public Library.
+Under criminal charges, he laid low at his father's manor.
+During this period, in 1837, he wrote the novel L'influence d'un livre (The Influence of a Book).
+The story is based on historical events, legends and folksongs of the Saint-Jean-Port-Joly area, inspired by his father's recollections.
+Despite now being recognized as a landmark in Canadian literature, the book was not well received at the time of publication.

+Philippe died shortly afterwards in Halifax.
+He was buried in front of the present-day Spring Garden Road Public Library.